-This page explains how to run CronJobs in Google Kubernetes Engine.
-CronJobs are a native feature of Kubernetes; for more details, see the Kubernetes documentation about CronJobs.
+CronJobs is generally available (GA) in Google Kubernetes Engine (GKE) version 1.21 and later.
+This document explains how to run CronJobs in GKE.
+CronJobs are a built-in feature of Kubernetes.
+For more details, see the Kubernetes documentation about CronJobs.

-CronJobs use Job objects to complete their tasks.
-A CronJob creates a Job object each time it runs.
+A CronJob creates a Job each time it runs.
 CronJobs are created, managed, scaled, and deleted in the same way as Jobs.
 For more information about Jobs, see Running a Job.

 Before you begin